 10. Specialized Small Appliance Storage and Appliance Garages

 The biggest surprise on this list (for me at least) is that fewer than a quarter of surveyed kitchens featured specialized small appliance storage or appliance garages.
-Some appliance storage options are a little gimmicky (like arms that will lift your mixer out of your cabinet), but appliance garages have been showing up in high-end kitchens for a while now.
-So while appliance garages may not have fully hit the mainstream, I think they’re more than worthy of a spot on the list.
+Despite the fact that they haven’t quite hit the mainstream, I think this growing trend is worth a spot on this list.
 So what, exactly, is an appliance garage?
-More or less what it sounds like: a counter-height cabinet (or “garage”) that lets you store and conceal your appliances when they aren’t in use, but access them easily when you need them – and even leave them plugged in between uses.
+More or less what it sounds like: a counter-height cabinet (or “garage”) that lets you store and conceal your appliances when they aren’t in use.
+They’re easy to access when you need them, and can even stay plugged in between uses.
 Most often, I see these used as concealed coffee or tea stations, but they’re also great for avid bakers who don’t want to leave their mixer or bread machines out on display, but use them too often to be worth stowing them away each time.

 Not every storage option works for every kitchen, but adding the right cabinet organizers to your kitchen will not only make the space work smarter, but make even the smallest kitchen feel like enough kitchen!